lloyd/lloyd.io/posts/2012-06-15-persona-architectural-changes.md

 In addition to monitoring HTTP responses, the router emits statsd events over UDP.
 These are all [name-spaced under `browserid.router.`](https://github.com/mozilla/browserid/blob/dev/bin/router#L74), and the most interesting stats emitted are API invocation counts, under `browserid.router.wsapi.*`.

+### Health Checks

+Load balancers need an externally accessible health check URL to verify the health of a component.
+The **browserid** process exports a `ping` api that can be hit via router.
+Because these two processes run on the same machine, they should be considered a block.
+The `ping` api verifies the ability of router to **forward**, and the ability of **browserid** to process api requests, AND the ability of browserid to access the database.

 ### Logging